igor11191708/d3-stories-instagram/README.md

 * `current` - start story if not defined start with first

 * `leeway` - delay before start stories, default **.seconds(0)**

+* `pause` - shared var to control stories running process by external controls that are not inside StoriesWidget, default **.constant(false)**.
+For example if you launched modal view and need to pause running stories while modal view is existed you can do it via shared variable passing as a binding in StoriesWidget.

 ## SwiftUI example of using package